 - Whenever you want to tell your players to go f*** themselves in your Gamma World game, you use the setting's mechanical equivalent to the Tarrasque the Death Machine

 - Exalted has its fair share of these, such as the Thousand-Forged Dragons and the Brass Leviathan.

-- Some of the monsters in Puzzle And Dragons, especially the higher-level monsters, are definitely this.
+- Some of the monsters in Puzzle & Dragons, especially the higher-level monsters, are definitely this.

 - The alien Hunter from Crysis is this qualified with a Quadruped Terror.
 It's a house-sized Humongous Mecha with a decidedly inhuman design (looking more like a deep-sea crustacean), bristling with Freeze Rays and Wave Motion Guns.
 It also has several moving parts on its front, which seem to be there only because they look threatening.
 Also, it can roar.